kashvitak/kashvitak_langgraph_MAT496/README.md

 when we do update_state, the reducer add_messages will append the message unless we provide the ID and then it will overwrite. as we run update_states, we are adding new forked checkpoints to this list in our thread;

+-----Notebook2- sub-graph--------

+subgraphs allow us to create and manage different states within different parts of your graph which is useful for multiagent systems;

+overlapping keys allow the main graph(entry graph) to communicate with the subgraphs and also the subgraphs to communicate back to the entry graph.

+when we define overall state for the entry graph, cleanes_log doesn't need a reducer because that's not present in the output schema of each subgraph.